Wrightsman History, Family Crest & Coats of Arms

-Yorkshire where they held a family seat as Lords of the Manor.
+The surname Wrightsman was first found in Yorkshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1379 when Robert Wryghtson held a family seat in Yorkshire.

 Early History of the Wrightsman family

 This web page shows only a small excerpt of our Wrightsman research.
 Another 99 words (7 lines of text) covering the years 1748, 1455 and 1487 are included under the topic Early Wrightsman History in all our PDF Extended History products and printed products wherever possible.